Pre-requisite Readings

 You can set the keyring-backend using env variable:BINNAME_KEYRING_BACKEND.
 For example, if your binary name is gaia-v5 then set: export GAIA_V5_KEYRING_BACKEND=pass

-secp256k1 keypair.
+By default, the keyring generates asecp256k1 keypair.
 The keyring also supports ed25519 keys, which may be created by passing the --algo ed25519 flag.
-A keyring can of course hold both types of keys simultaneously, and the Cosmos SDK’s x/auth module supports natively these two public key algorithms.
+A keyring can hold both types of keys simultaneously, and the Cosmos SDK’s x/auth module supports both public key algorithms natively.